 Finally, keep your venue top of mind.
 In some cases, you’ll only be able to fit a certain amount (or type) of flower arrangements.
 On the other hand, some venues might look a bit sparse if you don’t decorate them to a certain extent.
 Your venue is an extension of your wedding aesthetic and should be taken into account when deciding on design aspects like flower packages.
 Consider the different elements of your venue, such as setting (outdoor vs. indoor) and space (intimate vs. expansive).
 Since it’s ideally booked at this point, show photos to your florist to get an idea of how they think they can best use the space.

 Before you can take a look at what packages florists have to offer, you need to find some flower vendors you’re interested in.
-Luckily, Zola has an online database full of reliable vendors, including pre-screened florists.
+Luckily, Zola has an online database full of local vendors, to help you find a florist you’ll love.
 Simply sign up, hover over the vendors tab, and click “browse.”
 From there, type in your location and vendor type (“florist”) in the provided search bars and click “search.”
 Once you’ve found a few you like, you can learn more and inquire about their services—all from the Zola website.